-- Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2024 - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
-Staff are aware of the social media policy. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our staff code of conduct, staff handbook. - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
+- Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2025 and Section 3 The safeguarding and Welfare Requirements of the Early Years Foundations Stage Statutory Framework 2025 see page 46 and page 47 - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
+Staff are aware of our employee handbook. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our employee handbook. - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
 Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - Maintaining an accurate, complete, up to date Single Central Record

-12. Staff training and Updates:
+Staff training and updates:

-In our Federation there is a commitment to the continuous development of all staff, regardless of role, with regard to safeguarding training:
+In our school there is a commitment to the continuous development of all staff, regardless of role, with regard to safeguarding training:

-All staff undertake Basic Awareness Safeguarding training within the first term of their employment/placement (provided by SCIES).
+All staff undertake Effective Safeguarding (previously known as Basic Awareness) training within the first term of their employment/placement.
 This training is refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.